dasch-swiss/dsp-js-lib/contribution.md

 ## Introduction

-The purpose of this library is facilitating the use of [DSP-API (Knora)](https://www.knora.org) in web client development.
+The purpose of this library is to facilitate the use of [DSP-API (Knora)](https://www.knora.org) in web client development.
 It offers a convenient way to communicate with DSP-API without knowing specific technical details.

 ## Architecture